tomasnorre/crawler/Documentation/ExtCrawler/Configuration/ConfigurationRecords/Index.rst

 - **Append cHash** - :ref:`paramSets.[key].cHash <crawler-tsconfig-paramSets-key-cHash>`

-- **Exclude pages** - comma separated list of page ids which should not be crawled
+- **Exclude pages** - comma separated list of page ids which should not be crawled.
+Add "+" and an integer to defined the depth of the recursiveness.
+Example: "2+99" takes the page 2 and 99 levels down.

 .. image:: /Images/backend_configurationrecord.png